Buchanan Pays It Forward With Cedar Hill All Pro Dads

 In 1994, and of much more significance locally, a sixth grader named Tony Buchanan moved to Cedar Hill from Oak Cliff.
 He met a neighbor, John Mays, who would someday become his mentor.

-Buchanan, a Cedar Hill High School Class of 2001 Graduate, is the Director of Operations, and second in command for the Cedar Hill chapter of All Pro Dads.
+Buchanan, a Cedar Hill High School Class of 2001 Graduate, is one of the key leaders for the Cedar Hill chapter of All Pro Dads

 Mays has served as the chapter’s President since its founding approximately a decade ago.